We completely understand how daunting Oahu vacation planning can be. The island has so very much to offer that the options seem endless.

 Oahu Day 2 – Pearl Harbor, Punchbowl & Tantulus Drive

 We recommend visiting Pearl Harbor early in the day while the temperatures are a bit cooler and you might avoid crowds.
 Start with the USS Arizona Memorial, which is not to be missed.
+Please note that the ticketing process has changed numerous times over the years.
+At the most recent check it was necessary to pre-book a reservation (fee $1) for the boat ride to visit the actual memorial.
+Check the park’s website for their current policies on reserving a time slot.
 The USS Missouri Battleship Memorial is also worth visiting while you are in Pearl Harbor.
 If you’d like more military and history insights of Pearl Harbor, you might consider visiting the USS Bowfin and the Pacific Aviation Museum.

 < Lunch ideas: though Nico’s at Pier 38 is not immediately nearby, it’s somewhat convenient for lunch.
 This restaurant is very popular with local residents.
 Alternatively, another convenient stop for lunch that’s near this sightseeing plan is Liliha Bakery which is near your next stop, Punchbowl.
 Don’t miss Liliha’s famous Coco Puffs.>